-If an Investigations Committee panel or the chair of the Investigations Committee refers a complaint for hearing by the Disciplinary Committee the matter will probably take a further 6 months or more.
+If the Head of the Investigations Unit or the Chair of the Investigations Committee refers a complaint for hearing by the Disciplinary Committee the matter will probably take a further 6 months or more.
 Complex cases, and cases where an appeal against the Committee's findings has been lodged, can take considerably longer.

-9. Independence, Transparency and Accountability
+10. Independence, Transparency and Accountability